I Hear a Symphony

 CutTime Simfonica creates a close encounter with classical music for kids and adults.

-Come see what goes into making the symphony work as musicians perform together.
+Come see what goes into making the symphony work as musicians perform together!
 This interactive experience will let you enjoy the performance, learn about music, and get up and dance!
-CutTime will feature MOT Concertmaster Eliot Heaton, Phobe Gelzer-Gozatos, Leslie DeShazor, Rick Robinson and Mike List.
-The audience is invited to join in on toy percussion.
+CutTime will feature Michigan Opera Theatre Concertmaster Eliot Heaton, Phobe Gelzer-Gozatos, Leslie DeShazor, Rick Robinson and Mike List.

 About CutTime Simfonica